-I recently decided to organize my garage using peg board.
-Before began, I did a little recon work and wow, was I surprised at how much can be done with some simple, inexpensive pegboard.
+I recently decided to organize my garage using pegboard.
+Before I began, I looked at pegboard organization ideas and wow, was I surprised at how much can be done with some simple, inexpensive pegboard.

 Since a garage project started this whole thing, it seems like a good place to start.

 If you have more sports gear than you can keep track of — balls, helmets, rackets, bike tire tubes, etc. — a pegboard wall will put everything in its place.
 You’ll see this sports wall how-to includes a fancy board in the center to hang baskets from, but you can easily hang baskets from basic pegboard hooks as well.

 Of course, tools are perfect to be hung on pegboard.
 Notice how, in this organized tool wall at The Inspired Room, baskets are used for small items or items that can’t hang on their own.
 Here’s another example for tool organization.
 And if you like to be super organized, trace around the tools so everyone knows where each one belongs (and you can easily see if something is missing).

 If you have lots of nails, screws, bolts and other tiny objects, consider storing them in empty baby food jars.
 The jars can be attached to pegboard using a wire wrapped under the rim.